-Birthday rapist given 14 year sentence
+Asylum seeker jailed for student rape

 At Newport Crown Court Amin was sentenced to 14 years - 10 in jail and four on licence - and will be deported back to Egypt afterwards.

-The court heard how Amin, who came to the UK in 2012 as an asylum seeker from Egypt, had spotted his victim trying to recover her phone from a drain.
+The court heard how Amin, who came to the UK in 2012 as an asylum seeker from Egypt, had spotted his 18-year-old victim trying to recover her phone from a drain in January 2015.

 A police officer who spotted her said she was "very distressed" and was trying to pull off the drain cover to get at her phone.